 While it is important to be aware of the existence of these various valuations and their purposes, this report assumes that the pension plan is a going concern and evaluates pension plan financial health using the going concern actuarial valuation.
-The following sections will show the status of the RPP at July 1, 2019 and will apply the elements of defined benefit pension plans (shown in the diagram on page 7) to the University pension plan, with particular emphasis on the assumptions, the contributions, the investment earnings, and their associated policies and strategies.
+However, it should be noted that the Asset Transfer and Conversion Actuarial Valuation as a July 1, 2021 for the University of Toronto Pension Plan shows actuarial liabilities on both a "going concern" basis and a "UPP transfer basis1".
+Throughout this report, actuarial liabilities are presented on a UPP transfer basis to more accurately present the financial position of the RPP on July 1, 2021, coincident with moving to the UPP.
+The going concern basis is presented in the actuarial report for statutory purposes but does not determine any ongoing contribution requirements.
+The following sections will show the status of the RPP at July 1, 2021 and will apply the elements of defined benefit pension plans (shown in the diagram on page 7) to the RPP, with particular emphasis on the assumptions, the contributions, the investment earnings, and their associated policies and strategies.